LtGen John A. Toolan, USMC (Ret)

 LtCol Wendy Garrity, USMC (Ret)

-While in the Marine Corps, she commanded at every level which culminated as the Commanding Officer of Marine Wing Communications Squadron 38.
-She also served in several executive staff positions focusing on support to Joint and Marine Corps operations, communications and intelligence.
-Her last assignments in the USMC were the Current Operations Officer to Marine Forces Cyberspace Command and the Marine Corps Liaison Officer to the National Security Agency.
+She retired as a Lieutenant Colonel from the United States Marine Corps in 2016 after 22 years of service.
+While in the Marine Corps, she commanded at every level including Squadron Command.
+She also served in several executive staff positions focusing on support to Joint and Marine Corps operations, communications, and intelligence.
+Her last assignment in the USMC was the Current Operations Officer to Marine Forces Cyberspace Command and the Marine Corps Liaison Officer to the National Security Agency.
 Additionally, she led the operational planning team that developed the overarching strategy for how the Marine Corps would effectively leverage and integrate operations in the cyberspace domain.
+Wendy holds a Masters in National Security and Strategic Studies from the Naval War College and completed a National Security Fellowship at the John F. Kennedy School of Government, Harvard University.
+She has personal awards to include the Meritorious Service Medal (3), Defense Meritorious Medal, and the Combat Action Ribbon among other personal awards.
 She completed three deployments in support of Operations Iraqi and Enduring Freedom, as well as a deployment to Haiti for earthquake relief efforts in support of Operation Restore Hope.

 LtCol Jeff Speights, USMC (Ret)